moegoe360/OE_WEBAPP/README.md

 # OE PLATFORM #

 A web application developed to store participant information to be used by scientists to publish research papers.
-The application will host multiple experiments that the user can attempt, the results will be used by the scientists.
+The application will host multiple experiments that the user can attempt which will ultimately provide scientists with a large set of experimental data.

 ### Getting Started ###